peymone/workmate-test/readme.md

 _**Business logic:**_

 _Each kitten should have – color, age (full months) and description.
-If there is ambiguity in the task – the final decision remains wit_
+If there is ambiguity in the task – the final decision remains with the candidate._

 <h2>Deploy</h2>